Large Professor

 William Paul Mitchell (born March 21, 1972), better known by the stage name of Large Professor (also Extra P. and Large Pro), is an American rapper and record producer.
-Based in New York City, he is known as a founding member of the underground hip hop group Main Source and as mentor and frequent collaborator of Nas.
+Based in New York City, he is a founding member of the underground hip-hop group Main Source, and is credited with having discovered and mentored fellow New York City-based rapper Nas.
 About.com ranked Large Professor at No. 13 on its Top 25 Hip-Hop Producers list.

 Early life and education

-William Paul Mitchell was born in Harlem, New York City, and raised in Flushing, Queens, New York City, where he attended John Bowne High School.
+William Paul Mitchell was born in Harlem, Manhattan, New York City, and raised in Flushing, Queens, New York City, where he attended IS 237 and John Bowne High School.